 In an interview with Rigoberto Gonzalez for the National Book Critics Circle blog, Smith said:

 Mary Austin Speaker called Smith's chapbook Black Movie, "a cinematic tour-de-force that lets poetry vie with film for the honor of which medium can most effectively articulate the experience of Black America."

 his dreams possible, pulsing, & right there.

 Smith is a founding member of the multigenre, multicultural Dark Noise Collective.
-In poetry slam, they are a 2011 Individual World Poetry Slam finalist.
-In 2014 Smith was the festival director for the Brave New Voices International Youth Poetry Slam.
+In 2011, Smith was an Individual World Poetry Slam finalist, and in 2014, the festival director for the Brave New Voices International Youth Poetry Slam.
 They are the recipient of fellowships from the McKnight Foundation, Cave Canem, Voices of Our Nation (VONA), the National Endowment for the Arts, the Poetry Foundation, and elsewhere.

 Don't Call Us Dead, Graywolf Press, Minneapolis, Minnesota, 2017

 Black Movie, Button Poetry, Minneapolis, Minnesota, 2015 (chapbook)